 Disclosure: This post may contain affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products that I personally use and love, or think my readers will find useful.

-As I prepared my lessons for AP Lit this year, I knew that I needed to try something different from years past.
-For one, I’ve been learning so much from fellow high school teachers, both online and in person, and I wanted to try something more engaging but also more rigorous.
-Secondly, I wanted to clearly indicate the expectations for the course on the first day, to avoid any confusion later on.
-In the end, I think the lesson was both a clear indication of the work we do, as well as an invitation to work together to grow in analysis.
+As I prepared my AP Lit first day lesson for this year, I knew that I needed to try something different from years past.
+For one, I’ve been learning so much from fellow teachers and I wanted to try something both engaging but rigorous.
+Secondly, I wanted to clearly indicate the expectations for the course on the first day.
+In the end, I think the lesson was both a clear indication of the work we do, as well as an invitation to grow in analysis.

-Overall, this lesson was designed to demonstrate my three expectations for AP Lit students throughout the year.
+Overall, I designed this lesson to demonstrate my three expectations for AP Lit students throughout the year.

-To start off the class, I passed out a handout on annotation that I created (found for free on my TpT store).
-This handout explains the benefits to annotation, including increased active reading, less re-reading later, and stronger connections between the prompt and the text.
+To start off the class, I passed out a handout on annotation that I created (found for free here).
+This handout explains the benefits to annotation.
+These benefits include increased active reading, less re-reading later, and stronger connections between the prompt and the text.
 Then I passed out a printed copy of David M. Wright’s article, “Why Read Literature.”
 I like this article because it is clearly organized, but it is not too simple.
 For example, it uses allusions, strong vocabulary, and makes strong, even arguable claims.
 I gave students about 10 minutes to read and annotate the text (using this time to take attendance and circulate to look for annotation styles).
 This exercise showed the students what I expect when I require active reading.

 Next, I distributed my “Why Read Literature” One Pager and handout (also free, found here!)
 Using some samples from previous assignments, I explained the concept of a one-pager, a demonstration of learning through images, words, symbols, and other visual images.
 While one-pagers are a great opportunity to showcase artistic abilities, drawing talent is not required.
-(Here’s a great article that explains the benefits of using one-pagers in the classroom, as well as how to involve non-artsy students) Students were asked to fill the white space with Wright’s three criteria for a Great Book, as well as the six benefits to reading literature.
+(Here’s a great article that explains the benefits of using one-pagers in the classroom) I asked the students to fill the white space with Wright’s three criteria for a Great Book, as well as the six benefits to reading literature.
 Filling out the one-pager can take anywhere from 10-30 minutes to fully complete.
 I stopped them at 20.
 To shorten this time, you could ask students to partner up and complete the assignment together.
 This one-pager shows my students what I expect when I ask them to demonstrate understanding.

-Finally, when the one-pagers were done (or almost done, some were allowed to finish up during the discussion), I asked students to look at the question on the bottom of the handout.
+Finally, when the one-pagers were done, I asked students to look at the question on the bottom of the handout.
 It asks them if they agree with the article or not.
 If yes, why?
 If no, why not.
 As expected, I heard overwhelming yeses.
 Without my help, the discussion fell flat after about one minute.
 When prodded for more, several students gave longer answers.
 And, as expected once again, each answer began with, “I like how he…” or “I like that he…” I let this continue for a few more minutes, then I told them what I needed to hear when I ask them to think critically.

 I told my students they need to go beyond agreeing with the author.
 If you agree, you need to expand with your own reason.

 Next, I challenged them to find something to criticize.
 They weren’t expecting this.
 I think many students get an article or text and consider it “holy” since the teacher passed it out.
-It wasn’t until I told them that there was a facet of the “Why Read Literature” article that I myself disagreed with that they even considered it.
+It wasn’t until I told them I did not agree with everything in the article that they even considered it.
 However, it didn’t take long for one student to take the bait.
 He suggested that perhaps not all great literature has be written in elevated language, as Wright suggests.
-This led to a great conversation where more and more students agreed, naming other “Great Books” with lower reading levels from their own experience.
+This led to a great conversation, naming other “Great Books” with lower reading levels from their own experience.
 In the end, my students learned what it means to think critically about a text.

-This lesson took about 45 minutes in total to complete, and met our learning target to understand the three expectations of AP Lit: read actively (through annotation), demonstrate understanding (through our one-pager), and think critically (through in-class discussion).
+This lesson took about 45 minutes in total to complete.
+Furthermore, it met our learning target to understand the three expectations of AP Lit: read actively (through annotation), demonstrate understanding (through our one-pager), and think critically (through in-class discussion).

 It’s the end of July and teachers are preparing to move back into their classrooms.
 A good portion of these teachers are first timers, which could mean several things.
 Some are bright-eyed twenty-two-year-old grads, eager to step into their first job.
 Some are new to the teaching field after making a career shift.
 And others have been teaching for years but are approaching a new grade level or subject for the first time.
 Teachers who are new to AP Lit often feel intense pressure to meet high standards and produce high-scoring students in their first year.
 Furthermore, there are countless ways to structure an AP Lit class and no standardized reading list, so many new teachers feel completely lost.